-Last Updated 7th February 2025.
-This guide explores how to sue a business for causing your injuries both as an employee and as a visitor to their premises.
+Last Updated 23rd July 2025.
+This guide explores how to sue a business for causing your injuries, both as an employee and as a visitor to their premises.

-We provide information on the duty of care businesses owe to their workers and the general public and some examples of how failures to uphold these duties can cause injuries.
-We also explain how personal injury compensation is calculated under the two different heads of claim.
+We provide information on the duty of care businesses owe to their workers and the general public, together with some example scenarios of how failures to uphold these duties can cause injuries.
+We also explain how personal injury compensation is calculated.

 You will find guidance on filing your personal injury claim and how our solicitors can support you throughout the claims process.
 This guide also briefly touches on settling out of court.